sassoftware/viya4-deployment/docs/Troubleshooting.md

       kubectl scale --replicas=1 deployment/cluster-autoscaler-aws-cluster-autoscaler
       ```

-## Ingress-Nginx issue - Unable to access SAS Viya Platform WebApps
+## Ingress-Nginx issue - Unable to access SAS Viya Platform web apps
 ### Symptom:
-After upgrading your AKS cluster's Kubernetes version to 1.24 or later, you are unable to access the SAS Viya Platform WebApps.
+After upgrading your AKS cluster's Kubernetes version to 1.24 or later, you are unable to access the SAS Viya Platform web apps.
 All the pods are running and errors are only seen in ingress-nginx logs:

 ```bash
 W0320 20:15:25.141987       7 controller.go:1354] Using default certificate